Molecular insight on ultra-confined ionic transport in wetting films: the key role of friction: Results and discussion

 Figure~\ref{fig:v_vp_vs_z_hmax}(a) shows that the theoretical velocity profiles obtained with this approach are in good agreement with the numerical results.
-However, when using the nominal viscosity of the TIP4P/2005 water model ($\eta_\mathrm{b} = 0.83\,\si{\milli\pascal\second}$ at our simulation temperature \cite{abascal_2005_tip4p}), the predicted electro-osmotic flow is significantly overestimated (not shown).
-To achieve agreement between theory and simulation, it is necessary to introduce an effective viscosity, $\eta_\mathrm{EO}$, for the electro-osmotic flow, which is substantially higher than the nominal bulk viscosity of the water model.
-The variation of this effective viscosity and of $\delta_\mathrm{s}$ with the film thickness $h$ are shown in Fig.~\ref{fig:eta_ds_vs_h}(a) and (b).
+However, when using the nominal viscosity of the TIP4P/2005 water model ($\eta_\mathrm{b} = 0.83\,\si{\milli\pascal\second}$ at our simulation temperature extracted from reference \cite{MonterodeHijes_2019}), the predicted electro-osmotic flow is significantly overestimated (not shown).
+To achieve agreement between theory and simulation, it is necessary to introduce an effective viscosity, $\eta_\mathrm{EO}$, for the electro-osmotic flow, which is substantially higher than the nominal bulk viscosity of the water model for the entire range of film thicknesses considered.
+Note that $\eta_\mathrm{EO}$ is introduced as a global (film-averaged) parameter.
+Using this homogeneous $\eta_\mathrm{EO}$ is sufficient to reproduce the simulated velocity profiles over the explored range of film thicknesses.
+We note, however, that the fits are primarily sensitive to the near-wall region where the shear rate is largest; therefore, a possible variation of the viscosity away from the wall would be only weakly constrained by the velocity profiles.